alerest285/3DOF-Robotic-Arm/README.md

 ## Project

-> Abstract
 3DOF Robot Arm Inverse Kinematic calculations using trigonometry.
 The mechanical build is made out of 3 Servo Motors.
 The end-effector position is given by the position of the mouse on the computer.
->> The cartesian coordinates of the mouse are used to calculate the joint angles, which are communicated to the arduino via Serial communication
+>> The cartesian coordinates of the mouse are used to calculate the joint angles, which are communicated to the Arduino via Serial communication

 ## Kinematic Calculation video: